vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 ## Vespa HNSW-IF Experiments
 The following experiments use these fixed indexing side hyper-parameters

-- In memory centroid indexing using `max-links-per-node: 18` and `neighbors-to-explore-at-insert: 100`.
+- In-memory centroid indexing using `max-links-per-node: 18` and `neighbors-to-explore-at-insert: 100`.
 - For any given non-centroid vector index 12 closest centroid vector ids.

 ### Batch indexing performance